viters/docs/cookbooks/template.md

 Let's take a look at how to get your recipe written and submitted to the docs.

-:::warning Keep it Modular
+:::warning Keep it Simple

 The explanation should be about 1-5 paragraphs.
-If you feel like your explanation _needs_ to be longer, you might have _multiple separate recipes_ on your hands, and you should separate them.
-Or you may be explaining things that are in the docs, in which case you can use links.
+If you feel like your explanation _needs_ to be longer, you might have _multiple separate recipes_ on your hands, and you should separate them... or you may be explaining things that are in the docs, in which case you can use links.

 :::